Valley Gay Press

 Valley Gay Press does not publish negative or critical articles or columns about local GLBT organizations, even if VGP disagrees with the way the group or organization is going about their efforts.

 VGP does not support or publish information from groups that work against the GLBT community.
-PDN / VGP reserves the right to reject certain articles or columns.
+Bradbury-Sullivan LGBT Community Center/ VGP reserves the right to reject certain articles or columns.

 In all cases the Valley Gay Press begins with the premise that being Gay, Lesbian, Bisexual and/or Transgender is a healthy, normal, positive way to be.